artmg/home-assistant-docker/README.md

 These configs give you a vanilla install, but using three separate containers for the classic split of web front-end, application layer and database back-end.
-From here you can add your own configuraion yaml files on top, and it works really well as a starting point for a git repository, allowing you to come back and rebuild this deployment from scratch very quickly.
+From here you can add your own configuration yaml files on top, and it works really well as a starting point for a git repository, allowing you to come back and rebuild this deployment from scratch very quickly.